Mira Maodus (b. 1942), Serbia

 For almost fifty years Mira Maodus lived and worked in Atelier 11 - the last studio of Cité Falguière.
 A mythical place that consecrated the golden age of the Ecole de Paris.

-In September 2021 the workshop passed to the Association L'AiR Arts to become an International Arts Research Residency, continuing welcoming arts professionals from all over the world.
+In August 2021, the atelier was passed to the Association L'AiR Arts to become an International Arts Research Residency, continuing welcoming artists and cultural professionals from all over the world.